QasimAli13/QasimAli13/README.md

 <div align="center">

-### 💭 Philosophy
+### 💡 Core Engineering Principle
-> *"Simplicity is a prerequisite for reliability.
-Build with intent, architect with precision."*
+> *"Simplicity is a prerequisite for reliability — architect with precision, build with intent."*

 </div>